trinodb/trino/docs/src/main/sphinx/object-storage/metastores.md

     object storage itself.
 A small amount of metadata, however, still requires the use of a metastore.
 In the Iceberg ecosystem, these smaller metastores are called Iceberg metadata catalogs, or just catalogs.
-The examples in each subsection depict the contents of a Trino catalog file that uses the the Iceberg connector to configures different Iceberg metadata catalogs.
+The examples in each subsection depict the contents of a Trino catalog file that uses the Iceberg connector to configures different Iceberg metadata catalogs.

     You must set this property in all Iceberg catalog property files.
 Valid